-The Fund is subject to stock market risk, which is the chance that stock prices overall will decline.
+Each Fund is subject to stock market risk, which is the chance that stock prices overall will decline.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
-The Fund's investments in foreign stocks can be riskier than U.S. stock investments.
-Foreign stocks may be more volatile and less liquid than U.S. stocks.
-The prices of foreign stocks and the prices of U.S. stocks may move in opposite directions.
-In addition, the Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector.
+Each Fund's target index tracks a subset of the U.S. stock market, which could cause the Fund to perform differently from the overall stock market.
+In addition, each Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector.
+Indexes that focus on growth stocks or value stocks will not necessarily perform in the same way as the broader S&P 500 Index.
+Both growth and value stocks have the potential at times to be more volatile than the broader markets.